electron/website/blog/electron-22-0.md

 ---

 Electron 22.0.0 has been released!
-It includes upgrades to Chromium `108`, V8 `10.8`, and Node.js `16.17.1`.
+It includes a new utility process API, updates for Windows 7/8/8.1 support, and upgrades to Chromium `108`, V8 `10.8`, and Node.js `16.17.1`.
 Read below for more details!

 ---